Faithlife/styled-ui/packages/quill-editor/README.md

 `editorId` - `string`: `editorId` must match the `editorId` of an available toolbar. `editorId` pairs must be unique.

+`groupId` - `string`: Group id to access amber vault.
+Required for the amber file pickers.

 `className` - `string`: Classes to apply to the container surrounding the editor. \*Does not attach classes directly to the react-quill component.

 `defaultValue` - `Delta`: Initial value for the uncontrolled editor.
 Must be a Quill Delta.